Symeon the New Theologian: Early life

 The details of Symeon's life come from his own writings and from the Life of Symeon, written by his disciple Nicetas.
 He was born at Basileion in Galatia to Basil and Theophano Galaton, members of the Byzantine nobility who supported the Macedonian dynasty.
 His given name at birth is unclear—it was traditional at that time, when becoming a monk, to take on a new name with the same initial as one's birth name.
 Symeon may have ignored that tradition in order to take the same name as his spiritual father, Symeon the Studite.
 In his writings, he sometimes described the experiences of "George," which might have been his birth name.
 Symeon received a basic Greek school education until the age of eleven, when an uncle recognized that he had potential for higher learning.
 The uncle helped Symeon to complete his secondary education at the court of the emperor Basil II and his brother Constantine VIII.

-At age fourteen he met Symeon the Studite (also called Symeon the Pious), a holy monk of the Monastery of Stoudios in Constantinople.
+At age fourteen, he met Symeon the Studite (also called Symeon the Pious), a holy monk of the Monastery of Stoudios in Constantinople.
 That meeting convinced the younger Symeon to forgo higher education and take on Symeon the Studite as his spiritual father.
-At that time he began studying the life of prayer and asceticism under his guidance, with the desire to immediately enter the monastery.
+At that time he began studying the life of prayer and asceticism under his guidance, with the desire to enter the monastery immediately.
 Symeon the Studite asked the young Symeon to wait before becoming a monk, so he spent the years until age twenty-seven serving in the household of a patrician, though according to some sources he served the emperor instead.

 Living a worldly life during the day, he reportedly spent his evenings in vigils and prayer, putting into practice the writings of two authors—Marcus Eremita and Diadochos of Photiki—that were given to him by his spiritual father.
 It was during this time that Symeon had his first experience of God as divine light, as he described later in one of his Discourses (Disc.
 22.2–4).
 He attributed the experience to the prayers of Symeon the Studite.
 In spite of the experience, the young Symeon confessed that he still fell into worldly ways of living.
 Direct personal experience of God was to become one of Symeon's central teachings in his writings, and to the monks who followed him.